 I independently selected products in this post—if you buy from one of my links, I may earn a commission.

-7 Paint Color Trends to Which We Can Easily Say YES!
+7 Paint Color Trends to Consider Beyond Grey!

-The color of the year is actually a union of two colors, and if you consider the colors of uncertainty and hope, the pairing will likely make good psychological sense.
+Last year’s color of the year was actually a union of two colors, and if you consider the colors of uncertainty and hope, the pairing will likely make good psychological sense.

 However, the business of analyzing color and color psychology is a much broader topic than choosing wall colors.
-I won’t be too surprised if yellow begins to appear more frequently on the runway and in our closets.
+Have you seen yellow appearing more frequently on the runway or in your closet?

-In terms of paint colors in 2021, for me, blue is symbolic of hopefulness.
+In terms of trending paint colors in the 2020s, for me, blue is symbolic of hopefulness.

 Blue is More Timeless Than Trendy